 Actually, the idea is much, much older than this, as it’s something my dad once wanted to build back when he was making his first modular synthesizers as a younger man.
 For me, there’s something very cool about working on a project that your father conceived of before you were even conceived.

 The theorised ‘Little Melody for Pocket Calculator’ would essentially allow you to assign voltages (which represent notes) to the different clock divisions, which were then mixed together.
 When that clock division is high, the note plays.
 When multiple divisions are high, the sum of the two would play (resulting in a higher pitched note), etc. The flaw/drawback with that idea was that the divisions for Pocket Calculator are static.
 Without changing the notes, it would have just played the same sequence over and over again.
-You can’t make a change in the pattern without changing the set of notes that play.
+The only change that you would be able to make to the pattern is changing the set of notes that play.
 There just wouldn’t be much flexibility.

 With the idea in hand, it was time to start work…

 I had never used the interrupt-on-change module before, so it made sense to get that working correctly first.
-I hooked it as a clock input that causes a bank of LEDs to count up in binary, and a reset input that turns all of the LEDs off.
-This was good as I it meant I already had implemented the clock counter that would serve as the core of the module.
-I like to make the most essential ‘kernal’ of a PIC project first, so that I have a known-working baseline functionality to build upon.
+I hooked it up as a clock input that causes a bank of LEDs to count up in binary, and a reset input that turns all of the LEDs off.
+This was good as it meant that I had already implemented the clock counter that would serve as the core of the module.
+I like to make the most essential nugget of a PIC project first, so that I have a known-working baseline functionality to build upon.
 I’ve found that if I try to build too much at once, things go wrong for me.
-Now I try to build something small that I can test first, even if it means that I have to mostly change it later.
+Since learning this, I try to build something small that I can test first, even if it’s something I know that I’ll have to mostly change it later.

 A recording of this initial piece of code in action is demonstrated below:

-Whilst the bulk of the project had already been conceived years in advance of us actually working on the module, there was still room for us to create new features to enhance the possibilities.
+Whilst the bulk of the project had already been conceived years in advance of us actually developing the module, there was still room to create new features to enhance the possibilities.
 Whilst implementing the base feature set, we came up with a number of features that would enhance the flexibility of the project.

 For instance, we realised that we could have more than just a single ‘division selector’ that determined the routing for an output, but that we could include an additional ‘division presets selector’ that overrides the four individual selectors and changes them all.
 The user can then use the individual selectors to adapt the preset to their liking.

-Another feature I came up with is the idea of a ‘Modes’ input.
+Another feature we came up with is the idea of a ‘Modes’ input.
 The first two are very easy to explain.
 In the first mode, the internal clock divider simply counts up as normal - the same functionality as Pocket Calculator.
-In the second mode, the internal clock divider counts down.
+In the second mode, the internal clock divider counts down (The outputs all start ‘on’).
 The remaining six modes are where things get complicated.
 These are ‘up/down modes’, and have specific clock division cutoff points.
 We’ll consider “Up/Down 16”, which is the up/down mode where the cutoff is at the /16 division.
 In this mode, for the first 16 clocks, we appear to be counting up normally.
 However, when the /16 output comes on, any clock outputs with clock divisions /1, /2, /4, and /8 start counting down.
 The remaining outputs continue to count up.
 After the 32nd clock, those /1, /2, /4, and /8 revert to counting up again.
 This is hard to imagine, but it has the effect that (depending on which divisions you have set) your pattern begins to sound a bit ‘triangular’, ‘sawtooth-like’, or ‘flip-floppy’.
-It’s hard to explain, but the up/down modes allow

-After we had all of this correctly implemented (a tricky feat actually - I wrote pseudocode for it in Python to test my logic), we played with it a lot.
-It felt good, really good.
-However, every time we wanted to change the notes in our sequence, we’d spend a bunch of time trying to tune individual voltages to be specific notes.
+We played with the module a lot after we had all of those features implemented correctly.
+(Implementation was surprisingly tricky, actually, and I had to write pseudocode in Python first to test the logic as the interplay between features makes things more complicated than it seems).
+The module felt good, really good.
+However, every time we wanted to change the notes in our sequence, we’d spend a bunch of time trying to tune individual voltages to be specific notes, as otherwise it’d be out of tune.
 This flicked a switch in my brain, and made me think of the quantiser that I designed for my A-Level electronics project.

 If we included a quantiser right before the output, we’d remove the necessity for tuning the notes.
 It’ll take whatever imprecise voltages we throw at it and force it to be an exact, musical note.
 This last little feature brought everything together, and the module feels so user friendly because of it.
 It’s very simple to create something that sounds good.
-We like quantisers, and we ended up developing the quantiser into it’s own module.
+We liked the quantiser feature a lot, and decided to spin the quantiser into it’s own module, too.

-Brining this all together, our block diagram looks something like this:
+Bringing this all together, our block diagram looked something like this:

 The final product - or the prototype of it, anyway - is incredibly fun to use.
-We found that if we just set the sliders (potentiometers on our prototype) to a few specific notes, that we would have a lot of fun to just start jamming with the division selectors.
+We found that if we just set the sliders (regular potentiometers on our prototype) to a few specific notes, that we would have a lot of fun to just start jamming with the division selectors.
 We periodically used the preset knob to select a base configuration to switch things up, and then varied the beat on that even more with the division selectors.
-Because the song has the same set of possible notes in the song but are varying up the order that they are being played, the generated patterns all feel very natural.
+Because we kept the sliders to the same position, our pattern had a fixed set of possible note - though they played in a varied order - and this lead to the changes in the pattern feeling like natural, intentional shifts.

 A demo of Little Melody is below.